nginxinc/kic-reference-architectures/docs/getting_started.md

 4. Setup AWS credentials OR Setup `kubectl` to connect to an existing cluster
 5. Run `./bin/start.sh` and answer the prompts.

-## Install on MacOS with HomeBrew and Docker Desktop
+## Install on macOS with HomeBrew and Docker Desktop

 ```
 # Install Homebrew for the Mac: https://brew.sh/